kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 Kuzzle includes his **own high-performance Realtime Engine** for sending notifications to clients connected through the API.

-Realtime capabilities requires the use of a **persistent communication protocol** such as WebSocket or MQTT.
+Realtime capabilities require the use of a **persistent communication protocol** such as WebSocket or MQTT.

 Kuzzle offers 2 different ways of doing realtime:
  - Volatile Pub/Sub System (see example on [Kuzzle tech blog](https://blog.kuzzle.io/pub-sub-for-realtime-applications))